 There is combined cover available that includes all of the above levels of coverage, which is fully comprehensive.
-Depending on your specific policy, your combined cover may also include some other features, including:
+Depending on your specific policy, your combined cover may also include some other features, such as:

-- Special vehicle cover – standard vehicles up to a certain weight are normally covered, but vehicles which fall outside of these parameters will need additional cover purchased.
-This includes, amongst others: classic cars, performance vehicles, commercial vehicles (e.g. plant) and any vehicles above their standard weight.
+Special vehicle cover – standard vehicles up to a certain weight are covered, but vehicles which fall outside of the limit will need additional cover.
+This includes: classic cars, performance vehicles, and commercial vehicles.

 Comparing Policy Features